The Caberg Duke II is the follow up to the popular SHARP 5 star rated modular/flip up crash helmet, the Duke I.

 Folks also reckon the the visor aperture is slightly narrower than most – not enough to cause any problems though, but you might find it noticeable.

-The Duke has been wind-tunnel designed and owners reckon it’s made for a slippery shape with many noticing less buffeting that other helmets.
-This will also help with reducing wind noise too.
+The Duke has been wind-tunnel designed and owners reckon that’s made a helmet with a slippery shape that many owners reckon has noticeably less buffeting that other helmets.
+And of course, good aero will also help with reducing wind noise too.

-In the UK, the Caberg Duke is available in the usual plain colours and a couple of hi-vis options such as the white or hi-vis yellow (though that has to be ordered specially).
-Other options are variants on the dual racing-stripes (was it Gulf that started that design originally?) including a cool streetfighter-esque version in urban cammo called the Duke Commander.
-Here it is, looking all mean and moody.
-Scares me just looking at it!
+The Caberg Duke II is available in the usual plain colours as well as a couple of hi-vis options such as the plain hi-viz yellow or the Legend black/fluo.
+Other options are variants on the dual racing-stripes (was it Gulf that started that design originally?) which is called the Duke II Legend (in red or black versions).

 Ventilation & Visor

-There’s also a little locking tab that you can use to lock the chin guard in the open position too – which is a nice touch, although I’m not sure I’d want to have an off with the chin guard up as it could easily catch and rotate the helmet.
+To ride with the chin guard up, there’s a little P/J slider (P & J refers to the ECE homologation code for closed or open) that you must use to release the chin bar and then lock it in the open position.
+A lock’s a good touch to stop the chin guard dropping down, although I’m not sure I’d want to have an ‘off’ with the chin guard up as it could easily catch and rotate the helmet.
 That’s something you definitely don’t want to happen during an accident!

-On safety, it’s worth noting that in the SHARP tests, the chin guard remained fully locked in 87% of impacts which, believe it or not, is actually pretty good for a flip-up helmet; though we’ve removed half a star because it still compromises safety in an accident.
+On safety, it’s worth noting that in the SHARP tests, the chin guard remained fully locked in 87% of impacts which, believe it or not, is actually pretty good for a flip-up helmet; though we’ve removed half a star from our overall star rating below because it still compromises safety in an accident.

 Other stuff – Fastener and Communications

-Modular/Flip-up helmets are pretty popular at the moment and there’s some good alternatives out there.
 There’s the Shoei Neotech which has similar features and is all day comfortable – though it’s much more expensive and only scored 4 on the SHARP safety test (though the chin guard stayed closed a creditable 93% of the time when being tested).
-There’s also the excellent Caberg Tourmax which is also dual-homologated, is packed with features and is well liked by owners – though it hasn’t yet been SHARP tested.
+There’s some deals to be had though because it’s been replaced by the Neotech II.